‘I-65 killer’ identified through investigative genealogy after more than 30 years - NewsBreak

 January 1990

-In 2010, DNA linked the I-65 killer to all four crimes, according to a WLFI report.
+According to a WLFI report, in 2010, DNA linked the I-65 killer to all four crimes.
 The same gun was also used in the murders of Peggy Gill and Jeanne Gilbert, according to ACJ .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0